apache/echarts-doc/en/option/series/candlestick.md

 ## data(Array)

-Data format is double dimensional array which is shown in the following example.
+Data format is in a two dimensional array:

 ```javascript
 [